Consensys/EthOn/README.md

 You can look at the specification that is generated automatically.
 Just clone the repo and open _ethon_spec.html_ in a browser.

 There is also a fancy specification generator http://hacks.michelepasin.org/ontospy/.
 See https://github.com/lambdamusic/OntospyWeb.

+### Open the ontology in Protégé
+Download [Protégé](http://protege.stanford.edu/) and open the ontology file to browse around and view all assertions.